kvatnynito/P1-1-proxmox-segmentation-lab/docs/firewall-policy.md

 # Firewall Policy

 ## Status
-Planned for the lab build.
+Partially validated during early lab milestones.

-This document explains how traffic is intended to move between the different parts of the lab once firewall rules are fully configured in pfSense.
+This document explains how traffic is intended to move between the different parts of the lab as firewall rules continue to be implemented and documented in pfSense.

 ---